adelgado0723/Login-Backend/README.md

 ### Hashed passwords

-Server breaches and data theft are common occurences.
+Server breaches and data theft are common occurrences.
 Storing passwords in a hashed format offers users an added a layer of security.

-### Uses JSON web tokens to keep track of user sessions
+### JWT Session Menagement

 When a user signs up for an account or logs into an existing account, a JSON web token is created that contains an object with that user's email.
 The object is encrypted using a private key and the token is stored in the user's cookies.
 When that user attempts to perform an action on the API, their cookies are checked for a valid token and they are considered "logged in" if this token is found.

-### Sanitizes and Validates user input
+### Sanitizes and Validates

 Sanitizing: